Raqueldelamer/capstone-coffee-shop/README.md

 ---

-### **Expected Outcome**
-By the end of Day 5, the project will be a fully functional e-commerce application with:
-- Modular and reusable components.
-- Secure and efficient API endpoints.
-- A user-friendly shopping cart.
-- A robust authentication system.

 # Day 3 **5.
 Product Page => https://coffee-shop-frontend-azure.vercel.app/products**

-### **Step 2**: Break Into a `ProductCard` Component
-- Create or update your `ProductCard` component.
-- Pass the product data as a prop to the `ProductCard` component.
-- Use **PropTypes** to validate the product as an object.

-### **Step 3**: Verify in Storybook
-- Verify your story for `ProductCard` with mock product data.

 ### **Step 4**: Update Product Page to include an event handler